 “She felt that if we’re going to go forward that it’s time for new leadership and we need to take a different approach to how we’re going to do it,” Chairman Dan Holub said in accepting McCarty’s resignation.

-McCarty will step down in two weeks, but will continue part-time, Holub said.
+McCarty will step down in two weeks, but will continue half time to preserve continuity, Holub said.